MicrosoftDocs/learn/learn-pr/wwl-azure/azure-ad-identity-protection/includes/9-conditional-access.md

 The old world of security behind a corporate firewall, having your secure network perimeter just doesn’t work anymore, not with people wanting to work from anywhere, being able to connect to all sorts of cloud applications.

-For an interactive overview of how to Configure Conditional Access in Azure Ative Diretory, click the start button in the image below.
+For an interactive overview of how to Configure Conditional Access in Azure AD, click the start button in the image below.

 [:::image type="content" source="../media/configure-conditional-access-in-azure-ad-2022-9f7d8f24.png" alt-text="Screenshot of the Interactive Guide for Configure Conditional Access in Azure Active Directory":::
 ](https://mslearn.cloudguides.com/en-us/guides/Configure%20Conditional%20Access%20in%20Azure%20AD)